0xEDD1E/rpcal-expr/README.md

   >this program can't use (*) as multiply sign in windows or linux
   >and also (/) as the division sign in linux (in bash shell)

+# expr v2.0
+Added the ability to use mathematical functions currently user can use SIN (sine), COS (cosine), TAN (tangent). usage (example)
+ > ./expr2 3 SIN

+will give the output
+ > OUTPUT : 0.141120

+and also if  'expr2' recieved 'ABOUT' as a function, It'll print
+ > expr v2.0
+ > OUTPUT : 0.000000

+ #END-OF-README